DataScientest/exam_Bash_MLOps/README.md

 === End of tests (2025-04-30 15:21:23) ===
 ```

-Once the entire program has been executed (collection, preprocessing, training), here is what you should observe:
+Once the entire program is executed (collection, preprocessing, training), here is what you should observe:

 **data/raw** :
 - CSV files containing the **raw sales data** automatically retrieved from the API.